Killay Lease Extension - Your Legal Fees Calculator

 This flat I have in mind requires only ground rent.
 Long lease so no lease extension required.
 I have asked the estate agents as to what happens to building insurance and responsibility for communal areas and if one of the two flats which make up the property wants to make alterations.They said they did not know.
 I cannot see how one could get buildings insurance for the whole building shared with another flat, either downstairs or upstairs.
 I do need to clarify things like this before I undertake all the expenses involved in purchasing a property I feel.
 Do freeholders actually supply their own insurance?

-We wish to extend our lease having owned the flat for 2 years as of 22nd May 2016.
-It has nearon 73 years remaining currently.
-Hoping to get a lease extension by another 90 years as quickly and stress free as possible.
+We would like to extend our lease.
+We will have been in the flat for two years as of 6th May 2015.
+It has around sixety four years remaining currently.
+Hoping to get a lease extension by another 90 years as expeditiously and stress free as is reasonably achievable.